Apply for a building consent

 What happens next?

 Once you have paid the outstanding fees, we will issue your consent as per the delivery method identified when your application was submitted.
 Conditions and advice notes may be placed on your building consent at issue stage.
-These conditions can be due to:

 Required items, including a list of required inspections and documents, are attached to your approved plans.
 These are important advice notes and conditions that you need to read and understand.